-The strong influence of the Portuguese and Azorean settlers is realized in the architecture, in the cuisine and in the cultural and religious manifestations of Floripa (a loving way in which the inhabitants call the city).
+The strong influence of Portuguese and Azorean settlers can be seen in architecture, culinary and in the cultural and religious manifestations of Floripa (the affectionate nickname of the city).

-The capital of Santa Catarina today is an important city in Brazil and, according to data from 2013, it has the third highest human development Index (HDI) among all Brazilian cities.
+Santa Catarina State capital is today an important city in Brazil, and according to data from 2013, it has the third highest human development index (HDI) among all the Brazilian cities.

-About 45% of the city is an environmental preservation area and more than 100 beaches are surrounded by hills covered by the vegetation of the Atlantic Forest.
+About 45% of the city is an environmental protection area, and there are more than 100 beaches surrounded by mountains covered by Atlantic Forest vegetation.

-Tourism is the main economic activity of the region, which is also an important center of technology and Florianópolis is the largest producer of farmed oysters in Brazil.
+Tourism is the main economic activity of the region, which also has an important technological center, it is as well the Brazilian biggest oyster producer.

-Floripa is a globally recognized location for surfing in Brazil and hosts national and international championships.
-The most sought after beaches by surfers are the Joaquina and Mole Beaches, synonymous with surfing, beautiful people and an entertaining nightlife, in addition to the Campeche and Brava beaches.
-Sailing, kiteboarding, hang gliding, and ocean fishing are also among the activities enjoyed in the city.
+Floripa is a well-known surf spot in Brazil and hosts national and international competitions.
+The most wanted beaches for surfing are Joaquina and Praia Mole, synonyms of surfing, beautiful people and partying, besides Campeche and Brava beaches.
+Sailing, kite surfing, free flying and sea fishing are also activities practiced in the city.

-The Hercílio Luz International Airport, in Florianópolis, receives flights from Buenos Aires and from many Brazilian cities.
+Florianopolis' Hercílio Luz International Airport, receives flights from Buenos Aires and from many cities of Brazil.

-The Floripa Bus Station is in the central region of the city and includes the provision of 20 bus companies that cover more than 500 destinations in Brazil, Paraguay, Uruguay, Chile, and Argentina.
+Floripa Bus Terminal is located in the center of the city, and is served by 20 bus companies, featuring more than 500 destinations in Brazil, Paraguay, Uruguay, Chile and Argentina.

-A great way to get around downtown Florianópolis is by bicycle.
-Refer to some places that rent bicycles.
+One great way to get around the center of Florianopolis is by bicycle.
+Check some rental bike places.

-If you prefer, you can travel through the city by taxi.
-Calculate the fare and refer to which companies provide the service in the city.
+If you prefer, you can go around by taxi.
+Check the companies that render this service in the city.